brendan-ch/alfred-canvas/README.md

 # Alfred-Canvas

-Access Canvas classes, announcements, modules, and more through Alfred.
+Access Canvas Instructure classes, announcements, modules, and more through Alfred.
 Note that as of right now, this workflow requires you to manually get an API key from Canvas, which is a violation of their terms of service.
 Please use this workflow at your own risk.

 ## Setup